 Update, August 26, 2010: My eyes were examined by a different optometrist.
 He claims that the cataracts are still present and that each eye can see only 20/40 with corrective glasses, but both eyes together see 20/30.
 He also claims that I am in stage 3-4, rather than the previous stage 4.
 Perhaps that indicates some improvement.
 I felt that the eye chart in his office was rather dim.
 When I test my vision at home with more light on the test chart, the right eye sees all of the 20/30 line and part of the 20/20.
 The left eye sees 20/40 and part of the 20/30 line.
 For the time being I have stopped treatment, to give the eyes a "rest."
 I feel there has been some improvement, but the cataracts have certainly not yet "dissolved."
 Nevertheless, if the drops can merely prevent cataracts from getting worse, that is success in itself.
 My prescription is essentially the same as before.

-Update, July 25, 1011: I have been using drops twice daily in my left eye for over six months.
+Update, July 25, 2011: I have been using drops twice daily in my left eye for over six months.
 I have been using drops in my right eye for the first five days of each month, to try to retain any improvement that I may have had earlier.
 Using an eye chart at home, both eyes can now separately read the 20/30 line.
 Using both eyes together, I was just able to read the 20/20 line.
 I am convinced my vision has improved with the use of the drops.
 It certainly has not gotten worse.
 Even that would have been success.
 To download an eye chart for your own use, go to www.myopia.org/savechild.htm and click on the link.

 Update, October 12, 2011: Checked each eye separately and each is reading 20/20 with corrective glasses on.
 I could even make out a couple of letters on the 20/15 line using both eyes together.
 I am now only using the drops for no more than one week each month to retain the improvement.